Read about our plans and achievements

 Our Activity in 2016-17

 In August we held a " Posh Puddings" event, which was a bit of fun and raised over £500 for The Wheelchair Foundation UK.
+During the year we also continued to collect Yorkshire Tea Bar Codes.
+By the end of the year our efforts have been able to fund 14 Wheelchairs through the scheme.

 In April we organised another Indian Cultural Event which raised further funds for the SWAYAMSIDDH School in Aurangabad.